JamFox/docs.jamfox.dev/docs/content/food/papacookbook.md

 ### Emme pontsikud

-!!! abstract inline "Ingredients"
+!!! abstract "Ingredients"
     - Curd - 2 packs
-    - Flour by feel so that it is harder, not runny
+    - Flour by feel so that it's a bit harder, not runny
     - Egg 4 pcs
     - Cooking soda

 ### Emme vahvlid

-!!! abstract inline "Ingredients"
+!!! abstract "Ingredients"
     - 200g of butter
     - 2 dl wheat flour
     - 2 dl of starch